|

 Ph.D.
 1993, Massachusetts Institute of Technology.

-Organization of memory in the medial temporal lobe.
+Organization of memory in the medial temporal lobe and the effects of exercise on learning, memory and cognition.

 Ph.D.
 1974, The Weizmann Institute of Science.